engeir/hack-md-notes/parameter-scan.md

 <sup>**Figure:** Temperature anomaly against aerosol optical depth at the same locations
 as defined by the injected SO~2~ forcing time series</sup>

+#### Model differences

+One thing to notice is the large span that shows up at large injected SO~2~ values in the plots of AOD against injected SO~2~.
+The CESM2 runs that used WACCM6, the most sophisticated atmosphere model, are illustrated with blue and orange circle markers.
+Together with these is also the 100 times Pinatubo simulation in brown square marker, but this should perhaps lie further to the right and have a higher value when compared to total injected SO~2~ (scaling the `P` mark used for Pinatubo places it at
+$1800\,\mathrm{Tg}$ instead of $1400\,\mathrm{Tg}$).
+This is also a direct upscaling of the values provided by [^@sato1993], and hence they will not be able to include the non-linear chemical processes that may be different between eruptions differing two orders of magnitude.

+At lower AOD values we find C2C (CESM2(CAM6)), both VolMIP simulations and the Pinatubo observed values.
+We also find the CESM LME data set here, but we remember that the AOD values have already been scaled up by $24.05$.

+The first difference we might think of is the use of WACCM for the high AOD values, and CAM for the low AOD values.
+But this does not hold for the VolMIP AOD values or Pinatubo AOD values.
+The VolMIP values come from the EVA(eVolv2k) simulation and the ICI reconstruction from ice core estimates.
+The EVA(eVolv2k) uses a three-box model to calculate AOD from injected SO~2~ levels, which is fitted to observed satellite values but is also different from the chemical package included in WACCM6.

+> "The EVA module takes stratospheric sulfur injection estimates as input and outputs
+> vertically and latitudinally varying aerosol optical properties designed for easy
+> implementation in climate models.
+The spatio-temporal structure of the EVA output
+> fields is based on a simple three-box model of stratospheric transport, with
+> timescales of mixing and transport based on fits to satellite observations of the 1991
+> Pinatubo eruption.
+Vertical and horizontal shape functions are assigned to each of the
+> three boxes, again based on the observed extinction of Pinatubo aerosols."
+>
+> [^toohey2017], sec.
+2.4.
+>
+> "The ICI reconstruction (Crowley and Unterman, 2013) contains estimates of zonal mean
+> SAOD at 550 nm for four equal-area latitude bands over the period 800–2000.
+The
+> reconstruction is based on a scaling of Greenland and Antarctic ice core composites to
+> measured SAOD after the Mt.
+Pinatubo eruption of 1991.
+Here, we take the ICI SAOD
+> estimates as they are provided and simply average the four equal area bands into a
+> global annual mean SAOD."
+>
+> [^toohey2017], sec.
+2.5.3.

 [^@rypdal2016b]:
     K. Rypdal and M. Rypdal, ‘Comment on “Scaling regimes and linear/nonlinear responses of last millennium climate to volcanic and solar forcing” by S. Lovejoy and C.